 What is Standard Deviation Formula?

-Standard Deviation (SD) is a popular statistical tool that is represented by the Greek letter ‘σ’ and is used to measure the amount of variation or dispersion of a set of data values relative to its mean (average), thus interpret the reliability of the data.
-If it is smaller then the data points lies close to the mean value, thus shows reliability.
-But if it is larger then data points spreads far from the mean.
+Standard Deviation (SD) is a popular statistical tool represented by the Greek letter ‘σ.’
+It measures the amount of variation or dispersion of a set of data values relative to its mean (average), thus interpreting the reliability of the data.
+If smaller, the data points lie close to the mean value, thus showing reliability.

 Where:

-- Standard deviation is most widely used and practiced in portfolio management services, and fund managers often use this basic method to calculate and justify their variance of returns in a particular portfolio.
+Standard deviation is most widely used and practiced in portfolio management services.
+For example, fund managers often use this basic method to calculate and justify their variance of returns in a particular portfolio.

-- A high standard deviation of a portfolio signifies the there is a large variance in a given number of stocks in a particular portfolio, whereas, on the other hand, a low standard deviation signifies a less variance of stock among themselves.
+A high standard deviation of a portfolio signifies a large variance in a given number of stocks in a particular portfolio.
+On the other hand, a low standard deviation signifies less stock variance among themselves.

-- A risk-averse investor will only be willing to take any additional risk if he or she is compensated by an equal or a larger amount of return in order to take that particular risk.
+A risk-averse investor will only be willing to take any additional risk if they compensate by an equal or a larger return to take that particular risk.

-- A more risk-averse investor may not be comfortable with his standard deviation and would want to add in safer investment such government bonds or large-cap stocks in its portfolio or mutual funds for that matter in order to diversify the risk of the portfolio and its standard deviation and variance.
+A more risk-averse investor may not be comfortable with his standard deviation.
+As a result, they would want to add safer investments, such as government bonds or large-cap stocks in the portfolio or mutual funds, to diversify the portfolio's risk and its standard deviation and variance.

-- The variance and the closely-related standard deviation are measures of how spread out a distribution is.
+The variance and the closely-related standard deviation measure how spread out a distribution is.
 In other words, they are measures of variability.

-- Step 2: Then, the variance from each data point is measured with the mean it can come as a positive or negative number, then the value is squared, and the result is subtracted by one.
+2. Then, the variance from each data point measures the mean.
+It can come as a positive or negative number, the value is squared, and the result is subtracted by one.

-- Step 3: The square of the variance, which is calculated from step 2, is then taken to calculate the standard deviation.
+3. The squar of the variance calculated from Step 2 is taken to calculate the standard deviation.

 Examples